danmartinvela/mdp/README.md

 This project is a Rust-based tool for downloading historical financial data from the Marketstack API.

-## Features

-- Downloads historical data, including closing prices, opening prices, volumes, and more.
-- Configurable with start and end dates, result limits, and instrument symbols.
-- Handles HTTP errors and parameter validation.
-- Supports default values for optional parameters.

 ## Prerequisites

 Make sure you have the following tools installed: